Supporting Mental Health & Wellbeing

 Positive wellbeing is promoted through the curriculum and all school activities.
 Through a carefully planned approach to PSHE our pupils are helped to acquire the knowledge and develop the skills and understanding they need to lead confident, healthy, independent lives, and to become resilient, informed and responsible citizens.
 We understand the positive impact of physical activity on mental well-being.
 Our pupils all enjoy 2 hours of PE each week and are encouraged to take part in extra-curricular activities, both within and outside school.

 Whole school events are held including Mental Health Awareness Week in May, World Mental Health Day in October, and Anti-bullying Week in November.
 During these events, the focus is on mindfulness and resilience with the purpose of teaching children strategies for dealing with anxiety and copying with changes.

-We monitor the well-being of disadvantaged (DA) and vulnerable children.
-Our DA Champion is part of the Senior Leadership Team.
-Our DA children have a key worker from the Inclusion Team, which consists of our Welfare Officer, DA Champion and SENCO.
+We monitor the well-being of our pupil-premium and vulnerable children.
+Our Premium lead is part of the Senior Leadership Team.
 We are also proud to hold the Oxfordshire Caremark, for good practice and provision for looked after children.

 At Bishop Loveday, we recognise the expertise and support that available within the community and ensure that our children, families and staff can benefit from this.
 We work closely with the Mental Health charity Place2Be, and a Place2Be councillor works at our school two days a week, working with children on a 1:1 basis, in small groups and to support teachers during the school day.
 Place2Be also support parents - more information can be found here.